FAQ

 Will you test my DNA?

-In many cases, yes.
+In some cases, yes.
 Changes in DNA cause many undiagnosed diseases.
-Our hope is that DNA testing will help our team diagnose your condition.
 If genetic testing is indicated for your case, we will tell you how we plan to use your DNA before we analyze it.
 If they are available and willing to participate, your biological family members may also be asked to provide DNA samples for testing.
-DNA testing may occur at any point in the program, but the cost for such testing is not included in the program’s administrative fee.
+DNA testing may occur at any point in the program.
 Many insurance companies still do not cover DNA testing such as Whole Exome Sequencing (WES) and Whole Genome Sequencing (WGS), especially for adult patients.
 We will discuss any anticipated out-of-pocket costs with you should DNA testing be indicated in your case.

 Will evaluation in the program give me a diagnosis?